-No final examination may be given on other than regularly scheduled dates unless approved by the Associate Dean for Baccalaureate Studies.
-A student with three final examinations scheduled on the same day may appeal to one of the teachers or the Associate Dean for Baccalaureate Studies who will reschedule an exam during the final examination period.
+No final examination may be given on other than regularly scheduled dates unless approved by the appropriate academic associate dean.
+A student with three final examinations scheduled on the same day may appeal to one of the teachers or the appropriate associate dean who will reschedule an exam during the final examination period.